How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 However, there are places where you and your young ones can stay, such as Paso de Mango, where you have rivers and things your kids will love without exhausting journeys on foot.

 Other stay options I suggest are Caoba or Finca Carpe Diem.
-Families can enjoy the surroundings at these lodging, watch birds, see animals and swim in rivers.
+At these lodgings, families can enjoy the surroundings, watch birds, see animals, and swim in rivers.